RicardoSimple/gitbook/README.md

 This project uses an orphan branch (`pages`) to host the book.
 This way, you can have your project's code in the `master` branch and use `pages` for accommodating only your website content.
-We wouldn't be able to have a `README.md` in the `master` branch with this instructions if we weren't deploying the site from `pages`.

 Learn more about GitLab Pages at https://pages.gitlab.io and the official documentation http://doc.gitlab.com/ee/pages/README.html.